zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 [.code-highlight: 12-13]
 ^The package targets: A target is the basic building block of a Swift package.
-^Each target contains a set of source files that are compiled into a module or test suite.
 ^A target may depend on other targets within the same package and on products vended by the package's dependencies.

-^For example here we have our main target, that currently has no dependencies and has name `toolName`.

 ^Then we have a second, separate target for tests.
 This target depends on the package that we want to test.